 Material handling is a central element in any logistics, warehousing or manufacturing context.
-Items must be moved across short and medium distances using methods that are as efficient as possible.
-In addition, it has to be done with ergonomics and health and safety in mind.
+Items have to be moved across short and medium distances using methods that are as efficient as possible.
+In addition, it has to be done with ergonomics and staff health in mind.
 While identifying new and more effective workflows is always a challenge, there is no need to compromise on either efficiency or ergonomics.
-Read through our tips for effective material handling to find an option most suited to your needs.

 What is Material Handling?